Dry Skin Basics

 First and foremost, start your regimen with a lotion-like face cleanser that doesn’t strip the natural moisture barrier, like Milky Lotion Cleanser.
 Next, hydrate and restore!
 Most traditional moisturizers focus only on hydration, which is only half the battle.
 The Epionce Renewal products, on the other hand, also contain the ideal ratio of skin barrier lipids necessary to work with the skin’s natural ability to combat dryness.
 This allows the skin to better hold moisture, resulting in a vibrant luminosity.

 If you’re faced with what seems like chronically dry skin, try the Renewal Facial Cream or Intensive Nourishing Cream, both of which provide the lipids in a barrier-reinforcing cholesterol-dominant ratio of 3:1:1 to minimize dry, brittle skin.
-For the body, try the Enriched Body Cream or Medical Barrier Cream, especially for rough areas like elbows, knees, hands, and feet.
+For the body, try the Enriched Body Cream or Renewal Calming Cream, especially for rough areas like elbows, knees, hands, and feet.

 Tags